alecntan/alecntan.github.io/_posts/reading-list/2021-10-17-reading-list.md

 In here you'll find some of the books I plan to read in the future.
 I'll update this list regularly with new books I want to read, as well as indicate which books I've read, and are currently reading.

+If you're looking for some new titles to read, then I hope this list helps! :)

 ## APIs and Backend Development
 - "RESTful Web APIs: Services for a Changing World" by  Leonard Richardson.
 [Current]
 - "Practical SQL: A Beginner's Guide to Storytelling with Data" by Anthony DeBarros